Updated: February 2021

 - Sandringham Estate caravan park – Sandringham.
 Located at the very heart of ‘Royal’ Norfolk, this is a chance to explore the heartlands of the county.
 Once again, nice facilities in a rural backdrop.

-There’s no doubt that over the past 20-30 years, British cuisine has undergone a transformation.
+There’s no doubt that over the past 40 years’ or so, British cuisine has undergone a transformation.

 The old obsessive compulsion to “serve it quick and cheap then get the customer out as fast as possible” has now largely, though admittedly not entirely, gone from many of the UK’s best restaurants.
 Today, there’s emphasis on relaxation and quality, in other words dining is becoming part of leisure and not something of a chore.